Orukxu/SpamThrottle/SpamThrottle/Readme.txt

 	Vanilla_1.7 (16/04/2016): Intermediate update to try to make more compatible with other addons; a work in progress.
 Also more keywords.

-	Vanilla_1.8 (23/04/2016): Implemented overtook, delaying the chat handler hook for compatibility.
+	Vanilla_1.8 (23/04/2016): Implemented overhook, delaying the chat handler hook for compatibility.
 This works now.

 Acknowledgements:
 	This addon was originally inspired by ASSFilter, created by Yewbacca.